-Your local guide will meet you at around 8.30am for this full-day city tour, which visits the highlights of the capital.
-Visit Wat Sisaket, the oldest original temple in Vientiane.
-Vat Sisaket features remarkable frescoes and over 6,000 Buddha images.
-Nearby is Haw Phra Kaew, which contains some of the finest Buddhist sculptures and artifacts in the country.
-The main structure originally housed the famous Emerald Buddha that now resides in Bangkok.
+Home to a great number of temples, you’ll have the chance to visit the fascinating highlights of the sleepy capital of Vientiane on this full-day city tour with your local guide.
+Wat Sisaket, the oldest original temple in the city, features remarkable frescoes and over 6,000 Buddha images.
+Nearby is Haw Phra Kaew, containing some of the finest Buddhist sculptures and artifacts in the country, once housing the famous Emerald Buddha.

-After lunch at a local restaurant, head out of town to visit one of Laos slightly stranger attractions - Xieng Khuan Buddha Park.
-Built in 1958 this park on the banks of the Mekong River is the site of a large collection of many kinds of Buddhist and Hindu Sculptures.
-En route take a look at the impressive Friendship Bridge and the National Cultural Park, also on the Mekong River bank.
+Later, head out of town with your guide to visit a slightly more strange attraction - the Xieng Khuan Buddha Park on the banks of the Mekong River.
+The site contains an impressive collection of about 200 kinds of Buddhist and Hindu sculptures to wander through and admire, including grand 40-metre high reclining Buddga image.
+En route, take a look at the impressive Friendship Bridge and the National Cultural Park nearby.

 Map centered on Temples of Vientiane .
 Zoom out to view other hotels (H) and experiences (E) in the area.